Top 5 Most Thankless but Most Valuable Jobs

 collage of various service workers

-The COVID-19 pandemic rocked our worlds in many different ways; some stayed at home, but many others were deemed essential and had to keep working as if the world wasn’t experiencing an unprecedented global event.
-Doctors, nurses, CNAs, paramedics, and other healthcare workers deserve waves of accolades and praise for their heroic work, but today we also acknowledge those who are overlooked, have also struggled, and deserve the same amount of praise for doing their essential work as well.
-Luz Collective created a list of the top 5 most thankless but most valuable jobs so we can acknowledge their sheer and utter awesomeness.
+The pandemic rocked our worlds in many different ways.
+One of the most consequential of those ways was what jobs were deemed essential, thus forcing millions to keep working as if the world wasn’t experiencing an unprecedented global event.
+Doctors, nurses, CNAs, paramedics, and other healthcare workers rightfully earned heaps of praise for their heroic work, but what about those who are overlooked, also struggled, and deserved the same amount of praise for doing their essential work as well?
+These 5 most thankless but most valuable jobs are just as deserving of praise.
+It's clear our society can't function without them.

 They wipe, sweep, and dust all corners of their employers’ homes, offices, and hospitals.
 This work became even more challenging as they were constantly exposed to environments infected with COVID-19, and were over-impacted by the deadly virus.
-The profession is over-represented with Latinas and they also suffered from work instability when everything closed down, with employers choosing to stop paying their help.
+The profession is over-represented with Latinas, and they also suffered from work instability when everything closed down, with many business and home employers choosing to stop paying their home cleaning staff.

 Cleaning includes everything from making beds to wiping bodily fluids off surfaces.
-It can’t be easy to clean up areas where a COVID-19 remains, but they do the work that so many simply won’t.
-They often do it selflessly for the benefit of our communities, often out of economic necessity, and oftentimes, because of both reasons.
+It can’t be easy to clean up areas where communicable diseases are found, but cleaning staff do the work that so many simply won’t.
+They often do it selflessly for the benefit of our communities, often out of economic necessity, and oftentimes for both reasons.
 Be kind to cleaning staff next time you interact with them.
 They deserve it.

 Childcare Workers

-They are responsible for the safety and wellbeing of children.
-They were presented with a big decision to make when this pandemic started.
-Their services were also deemed essential when other essential workers needed their children taken care of.
-But going to work at a place where the risk of transmission was very high because of how easily germs spread amongst children; was a challenge that they all took on as the heroes that they are.
-As talked about by Elisabeth Tobia; a CEO at two early learning centers in Michigan, she highlights the struggles of childcare workers, pointing out how despite being so important for the functioning of our society, they are some of the lowest-paid workers in the U.S, many making only little more than fast-food workers.
+Elisabeth Tobia; a CEO at two early learning centers in Michigan, highlighted the struggles of childcare workers, pointing out how despite being so important for the functioning of our society, they are some of the lowest-paid workers in the U.S, many making only little more than fast-food workers.
 If you value your children, you should value the people who take care of them.

 Farm Workers

 One of the backbones of our society.
-They’ve maintained food readily available for us to consume by working everyday and thus being constantly exposed to COVID-19 and a plethora of other horrific work conditions.
-As reported by Rosa Tuiran and Nick Roberts, agricultural worker Osmar Orellana explained how afraid he felt having to go to work every day, and how he did so regardless.
+They’ve maintained food readily available for us to consume by working every single day where they were constantly exposed to COVID-19 and other horrific work conditions.
+As reported by Rosa Tuiran and Nick Roberts, agricultural worker Osmar Orellana shared how afraid he felt having to go to work every day but how he did so regardless.

-They go on to explain that farmworkers have been amongst those with the highest risk of contracting COVID-19 due to the conditions in which they work, where social distancing is impossible and supplies, such as water and toilets are shared amongst many.
+They further reported that farmworkers were amongst those with the highest risk of contracting COVID-19 due to the conditions in which they work, where social distancing was impossible and supplies, such as water and toilets are shared amongst many.

 Despite all of this, they never stopped working and suffered the brunt of the worst of this pandemic while Americans found food on their store shelves without interruption.
-The MVP award goes to the people who are the reason America has food on their plates.
+The MVP award goes to the people who are the reason America has food on their plates, no matter what environmental catastrophe is happening.

 Food Workers